-You will be allocated a ‘home’ NHS Trust in Surrey or West Sussex where you will obtain your practice experience.
+Surrey students are allocated a ‘home’ NHS Trust in Surrey or West Sussex for their practice experience.
 Before going out into midwifery practice, you will undertake training within our well-equipped simulation suites to ensure that you have the confidence to perform well.

 During each placement, you will work with qualified midwives over a range of shifts, acquiring skills essential for you to provide the highest quality care.
 You will be supported by clinical and academic staff throughout each placement.
 Very positive experiences in practice often lead to our students obtaining employment in their Trusts at the end of the programme.

 A variety of teaching methods is employed to spark your curiosity and provide a stimulating learning experience.
 These include lectures, computer-assisted learning, enquiry-based learning, small group work, simulation and directed reading.
 Extensive learning takes place in the practice settings, facilitated by mentors.

 For some modules, you will learn alongside students from other healthcare programmes, which will enable you to develop an understanding of the importance of inter-professional team working.

 A mixture of continuous assessment and examinations are used to assess both theoretical work and practical experience.
 Over the three years, you will build up a portfolio of your achievements and progress, reflecting your fitness for practice.
 Your learning is supported by our well-equipped library and computer facilities, and you will be allocated your own personal tutor for support and guidance.

 There are numerous employment opportunities for qualified midwives, both in the UK and internationally.
 Many of our graduates are initially employed by the NHS Trust where they had their practice experience, before going on to further studies and employment.